tfp-photonics/treams/docs/examples/physicsarray.rst

-In the first line we define a plane wave by specifying a basis that consists of only one entry namely that for a wave vector :math:`\boldsymbol k = 3 \boldsymbol{\hat x} + 4 \boldsymbol{\hat y} + 5 \boldsymbol{\hat z}` and the polarization 0 (:ref:`polarizations:Polarizations`).
+In the first line we define a plane wave by specifying a basis that consists of only one entry namely that for a wave vector :math:`\boldsymbol k = 3 \boldsymbol{\hat x} + 4 \boldsymbol{\hat y} + 5 \boldsymbol{\hat z}` and the polarization 0 (:ref:`params:Polarizations`).
 The amplitude of the wave is 1.5.
 Then, we want to expand the wave into the spherical basis up to dipolar order.
 The matrix that represents this transformation is then returned.
 It contains as the given bases.
 Additionally, a couple of other values are specified.
 This is, first, the material,